 Opportunity: He had no alibi

 Christer Andersson claims that he was in bed with a flue at the time of the murder.
-A member of his family claims that was not the case.
+A member of his family claims that it was not the case.
 He had an opportunity to murder Palme.

 The movie theatre Grand Bio that Mr. and Ms. Palme left a couple of minutes before the shooting was only 20 minutes away from his house.
 Christer Andersson was known in the area and could have seen Olof Palme around 9 pm when he entered the cinema.
-He then was able to go come and get his revolver and return around 11 pm.
+He then was able to go home and get his revolver and return around 11 pm.

 The thesis is backed up by several witnesses cf. Jan Olsson og Ulf Åsgårds The Murder of Olof Palme Crime Analysis and Offender Profile, Swedish National Criminal Investigation Service, Stockholm, 1996.

 He fooled the police and the lokal authorities with a fake adress.
 Yes, the house was there, and he claimed to live on the 4th floor.
 But the house had only three floors.
 In reality he lived in his parents sommerhouse.

 So the letters from the police, where they asked him to show up with his Smith & Wesson, came return to the police station.